Nakul2401/BrewHaven-AI-Powered-Cafe-App/README.md

 * **Home Page:** Displays featured menu items and product categories.
 * **Item Details Page:** Provides detailed descriptions, including ingredients and allergens for each item.
 * **Cart Page:** Allows users to review and modify their order before checkout.
-* **Chatbot Interface:** Enables customers to interact directly with the AI chatbot for order assistance, recommendations, and queries.
+* **Chatbot Interface:** Enables customers to interact directly with the AI chatbot for placing order, recommendations, and queries.

 # 📂 Directory Structure
 ```bash